0xKourama/Elbanna-NP-Notes/Learning/Articles/PetitPotam/PetitPotam.md

 ## 4. Windows Machine (192.168.126.128): for requesting a TGT and doing the DCSync attack (Shouldn't be in the domain, but should have the DC as its DNS).

-## 5. normal user account (Lab\JohnSmith): no special privileges needed.
-A regular domain user would do.
+## 5. normal user account (Lab\JohnSmith): A regular domain user with no special privileges.